BraveGroup/SheetCopilot/README.md

 - **[2023/5/19]** 👷🏻‍♂️ SheetCopilot was completed.

+## TODO
+- Updated the function call parsing code to fix the quote parsing errors
+- Updated API implementations
+- Updated evaluation script to improve the checking accuracy

 # Overview

 SheetCopilot employs a novel way of directing Large Language Models (LLMs) to manipulate spreadsheets like a human expert.
 To achieve elegant closed-loop control, SheetCopilot observes the spreadsheet state and polishes generated solutions according to external action documents and error feedback, thereby improving its success rate and efficiency.